~~~ Everything You Need To Know ~~~

 Unfortunately, wedding photography is not cheap but as with anything in this world, you pay for what you get.
 I also charge everyone the same, regardless of whether you are a prince or pauper – I feel that is only fair.

-If you feel they are too high, I am genuinely sorry.
-However, before you go any further with your quest to find a wedding photographer, you should read this blog post by one of the best wedding photographers in the UK about the cost of wedding photography, and the reason it’s so high.
-It’s relatively old now but I hope it’ll give a slightly different perspective.
+If you feel the cost is too high, I am genuinely sorry.
+However, before you go any further with your quest to find a cheaper wedding photographer, you should read this blog post by one of the best wedding photographers in the UK about the cost of wedding photography, outlining why it’s so high.
+It’s relatively old now but I hope it might shed some light and help you in your search.

 Engagement photography has been around for a while, but full-on portrait sessions are a relatively recent thing that has started happening in the wedding industry, and I entirely see why it would be viewed as being a bit kitsch and unnecessary.